hsmaan/light-seq/README.md

 <a name="q3"></a>

 #### Question 3
 If a certain tool fails even if the correct filetypes and paths are specified, then most likely the documentation for that given tool needs to be consulted.
 Most of the tools used in Light-Seq have dependancies (such as htslib for Platypus), and the user must ensure that the tool is installed correctly with the right dependancies.
 If the error persists, please open up an issue on the github page and the Light-Seq team will respond as soon as possible.

+Reference:
+Chen, S., Huang, T., Zhou, Y., Han, Y., Xu, M., & Gu, J. (2017).
+AfterQC: automatic filtering, trimming, error removing and quality control for fastq data.
+BMC Bioinformatics, 18(S3). doi: 10.1186/s12859-017-1469-3